-Every semester, the Chief Risk and Public Safety Officer (for faculty and staff) and the Vice Provost for Student Affairs (for students) will send an e-mail describing the purpose of the CatAlert System, how it works, and providing notice that a test of the system will occur twice a year.
+Every semester, the UVM Emergency Manager (for faculty and staff) and the Vice Provost for Student Affairs (for students) will send an e-mail describing the purpose of the CatAlert System, how it works, and providing notice that a test of the system will occur twice a year.

-Twice a year, the University's Emergency Management Coordinator, or the Chief Risk and Public Safety Officer, will initiate (or authorize the initiation of) a test emergency response alert message (usually in September and January).
+Twice a year, the University's Emergency Manager will initiate (or authorize the initiation of) a test emergency response alert message (usually in September and January).
 Faculty, staff, and students (all UVM affiliates) are given advance notice of the upcoming test via email sent to their official UVM email account.
 A description of the CatAlert system and emergency notification procedures, a description of and link to the University's emergency response and evacuation procedures, and encouragement to sign up for expanded notifications (which can include phone call and/or text message notifications for up to three phone lines) are included in the notice of the upcoming test.
 A record of all such tests, including a description of the test, the date, time, and whether the test was announced or unannounced is accessible from the UVM Emergency Management website at: